The Dressmaking ProcessFrom concept to reality

-- Meet to discuss the event, the ensemble ideas and your personal needs for the occasion.
-Try on samples of finished pieces at the atelier.
+Meet to discuss the event, the ensemble ideas and your personal needs for the occasion.

-- Based on our discussions I will sketch ideas for your event.
-You come back to finalize the ideas and fabrics and I take measurements.
+Based on our discussions, I will sketch ideas for your event.
+You will come back to finalize the ideas and fabrics, and I’ll take measurements.

-- Ensemble will be created for the next fitting, depending on the design it will be in the fashion fabric or a prototype fabric.
+An ensemble will be created for the next fitting.
+Depending on the design, this fitting may be in the fashion fabric or in a prototype fabric.

 At your second fitting, you will be wearing the fashion fabric, so you will be able to see and feel the final design.
-Any needed adjustments will be marked.
-Brooks will next make the adjustments, ready for your final fitting.
+We’ll mark any adjustments, which will be made before your final fitting.

 At your final fitting, your garment will be pressed and ready for delivery.
 You will try it on and if any minor adjustments are needed, those will be executed on-site at the atelier.